Ramblin' Fever: Recording and composition

 Haggard's final two Capitol albums, My Love Affair with Trains and The Roots of My Raising, contained only two Haggard-written songs, a far cry from his earlier albums when he would routinely compose most of the songs himself.
 Ramblin' Fever only features a couple Haggard originals: the southern rock-tinged title track, which rose to #2 on the country charts, and "I Think It's Gone Forever," a co-write with Leona Williams.
 "I wrote it at Leona Williams' house in the Seventies there one afternoon," Haggard remembers in the 1987 concert video Poet of the Common Man.
 "I don't recall what in the hell caused me to write it."
 His first single at MCA, "If We're Not Back In Love By Monday," had also peaked at #2.
 According to Daniel Cooper's Down Every Road liner notes, Haggard hated his vocal on the Sonny Throckmorton tune.
 In his 1999 memoir My House of Memories, Haggard wrote of the song: "That one rose to number two for two weeks in 1977, but its melody sounded too much like "If We Make It Through December", which was number one for four weeks in 1973."

-Reception
+Critical reception

 In his 2013 Haggard biography The Running Kind, David Cantwell writes that while the "Ramblin' Fever" single showed promise, "there doesn't seem to have been much good stuff coming from Merle at this time, or much new stuff at all."